Virtual assistant

 VIB: 06

 Log in to the Climkit online portal (app.climkit.io), select the corresponding site.
-Under EQUIPMENT > Meters > Heat (or Cold Water or Hot Water), create the meters one by one by clicking on the "+".
+Under EQUIPMENT > Meters > Heat (or Cold Water or Hot Water), create the meters one by one by clicking the "+".

-Edit the meter with the following parameters:
+Edit the meter with the following settings:

-Under additional parameters, insert the "key-value" pairs:
+Under Additional settings, insert the "key-value" pairs:

 secondary_ad for the secondary address: 92811594FFFFFFFF

-For a cooling meter, use cold_energy_kwh, and for a water meter vol_m3.
+For a cooling meter, use cold_energy_kwh and for a water meter vol_m3.

 For a hot water meter, use hot_water.